fxsjy/jieba/README.md

 * Developers can specify their own custom dictionary to be included in the jieba default dictionary.
 Jieba is able to identify new words, but adding your own new words can ensure a higher accuracy.
 * Usage： `jieba.load_userdict(file_name) # file_name is the path of the custom dictionary`
 * The dictionary format is the same as that of `analyse/idf.txt`: one word per line; each line is divided into two parts, the first is the word itself, the other is the word frequency, separated by a space
+* The word frequency can be omitted, then a calculated value will be used.
+* Change a Tokenizer's `tmp_dir` and `cache_file` to specify the path of the cache file, for using on a restricted file system.

 * Example：

         云计算 5